 - If you have additional information or documentation that may help clarify your situation and add to your petition, you can appeal a denied petition.
 You can do that by submitting another petition and checking "I am appealing a previous denial of reinstatement".

 - You are given up to one week to pay your own tuition so that you can continue attending classes.

 - If you do not pay your own tuition, you may be dropped from your classes for non-payment or will be billed for the full tuition balance.

 - If you drop after the "last day to drop a class without a transcript entry" (typically 10th day - see academic calendar) then you will have W’s on your transcript, which may cause another quarter of deficient academic progress.
 You will need to request an “Exception to the withdrawal policy” through Enrollment Services to have those removed.

 - Your loan funds are returned to the Federal Direct Loan Program, or private lender if applicable, and future disbursements are canceled.

-- If you owe a repayment of your financial aid, a hold is placed on your records, which prevents you from registering for an upcoming quarter, changing your schedule, or obtaining an official copy of your transcript until the amount you owe is paid.
+- If you owe a repayment of your financial aid, a hold is placed on your records.
+This hold prevents you from registering for an upcoming quarter, changing your schedule, or obtaining an official copy of your transcript until the amount you owe is paid.

 EdMail: You are required to use it!
 It is the way we communicate with you.